-Ringworm (fungal infection of the skin)
+(fungal infection of the skin)

 dermapics.com ... illustrating dermatology

-ringworm - fungal infection
+fungal infection of

 What is ringworm?